• Recipe Index

 Apart from serving this asparagus and egg salad as a side dish with a barbeque, you can also serve it as a light main meal with cold chicken or ham, crusty bread, slices of avocado and a fresh green salad.

 What I found when making egg and asparagus salad with canned asparagus was that it drew water, and became very runny the day after, and it had to be thrown out.
-However, making this salad with fresh asparagus means that it holds its texture so you can store leftovers in the refrigerator and serve it again the next day.
+However, making this salad with fresh asparagus means it holds its texture so you can store leftovers in the refrigerator and serve it again the next day.

 And a ham sandwich spread with a helping of leftover egg and asparagus makes the perfect breakfast or lunchtime snack!